Embeddings of semisimple complex Lie groups and cohomological components of modules: Special cases and examples

 Dimitrov and Roth studied various properties of cohomological components for diagonal embeddings.
 In particular, they answered problem III and proposed a conjectural answer to problem II, supported by a proof for classical groups as well as for generic weights of arbitrary semisimple groups.
-The general case was settled by Ressayre, in \cite{Ressayre-Eigen}.
-The solutions are as follows (for the missing definitions see \cite{Dimitrov-Roth long}):
+(For the missing definitions see \cite{Dimitrov-Roth long}):

-(II) The cohomological components of $V(\mu_1)\otimes V(\mu_2)$ are exactly the generalized PRV components of stable multiplicity one.
+(II) Conjecture of Dimitrov and Roth: The cohomological components of $V(\mu_1)\otimes V(\mu_2)$ are exactly the generalized PRV components of stable multiplicity one.

 (III) The set ${\mc C}'=\{(\mu,\mu_1,\mu_2)\in({\mc P}^+)^3: V(\mu)^*\subset V(\mu_1)\otimes V(\mu_2)\; {\rm cohomological}\}$ equals the union of all regular walls of codimension $\ell=rank{\mk g}$ of the Littlewood-Richardson cone.